Searches for continuous gravitational waves from nine young supernova remnants: Upper limits

 \subsection{Methods}

 The method for setting upper limits was essentially the same as in \citet{S5CasA}.
 We divided each search into 1~Hz bands.
 For each of these upper limit bands, we recorded the loudest $2\mathcal{F}$ which passed the automated vetoes.
 We then estimated the intrinsic strain $h_0$ at which 95\% of signals would be found, if drawn from a population with random parameters other than $h_0$, with a louder value than the loudest $2\mathcal{F}$ actually recorded for that upper limit band.
+That is, we set a 5\% false dismissal rate over a population of neutron stars randomly oriented and uniformly distributed over the 1~Hz band, with the loudest observed $2\mathcal{F}$ in that band setting the false alarm rate.

 This 95\% confidence limit was first estimated for each upper limit band with a combination of analytical and computationally cheap Monte Carlo methods.
 Then, in the more computationally intensive step (in some cases 20--30\% of the cost of the original search), we software-injected 6\,000 signals into the band at that $h_0$ to test that the confidence level was truly 95\%.
 The frequencies of these software injections were randomly chosen within the band, and the polarization and inclination angles were chosen randomly.
 The upper limit injection runs have some safety margin built in, and in fact the confidence level was typically 96--97\%.
 For a few upper limit bands---less than 1\% of the total for each search---this test showed that the confidence level was actually lower than 95\%.
 These typically corresponded to bands known to contain significant numbers of instrumental lines, and rather than iterate the computationally expensive procedure we chose not to present upper limits for these bands.